deargen/DearWXpub/README.md

 **Differences with the paper:**
 - We use the Keras as Neural Network running framework, original paper used naive tensorflow framework
-- Seleted Features can be different as which backend learning framework used
+- Selected Features can be different as which backend learning framework used
 - Some TCGA samples updated, so we have more samples than paper.

 **Contacts**